 Blend everything up with ice and you end up with a bright and fragrant citrus smoothie that is exactly what the doctor ordered – whether you’re sick or trying to prevent getting sick!

 How much ice should be added?
 This is up to you!
 I love my smoothies thick and cold so I add a couple of handfuls but you can leave the ice out to keep the smoothie on the room temperature side.

 If you want to save time, add everything but the banana and ice to the blender the night prior and store in the refrigerator overnight.
 Then, in the morning, add in the banana and ice then puree until smooth.

-This will vary depending on how much ice you add.
+How big the serving size will depend upon how much ice you add.
 To keep the nutrition facts accurate, simply divide the blender by four glasses.

-Will this smoothie cure you from a cold or the flu?
+Will a smoothie cure you from a cold or the flu?

 Probably not but it’s a great way to ensure that you’re filling your body with nutrients and antioxidants to keep your immune system sharp.

 - 1 large carrot peeled and roughly chopped